brevdev/brev-cli/README.md

 ## Build

-`make build` runs a full release build
+`make fast-build` builds a binary for your current machine used for testing/experimentation `make ci` runs all linters and tests
-`make fast-build` builds a binary for your current machine only
+`make build` runs a full release build (does not release)

 ## example .env file